martinescardo/HoTTEST-Summer-School/Agda/HITs/Solutions5.lagda.md

 module Solutions5 where
 ```

-# 1 point and 2 point circles are equivalent
+# 1 point and 2 point circles are equivalent (⋆)

+In lecture, we defined maps between the one point circle (S1) and the
+two point circle (Circle2) and checked that the round-trip on Circle2 is
+the identity.

+Prove that the round-trip on S1 is the identity (use to-from-base
-Hint: use to-from-base and to-from-loop from the Lecture 4 exercises.
+and to-from-loop from the Lecture 4 exercises), and package all of
+these items up as an equivalence S1 ≃ Circle2.

 ```
 to-from : (x : S1) → from (to x) ≡ x